golang/proposal/design/34481-opencoded-defers.md

    As mentioned, the call stack must also include any outstanding previous panics.
-   If a defer call is executed because of a run-time panic, the same condition applies, except that ‘runtime.gopanic’ does not necessarily need to be on the stack.
+   If a defer call is executed because of a run-time panic, the same condition applies, except that `runtime.gopanic` does not necessarily need to be on the stack.
-   (In the current gc-go implementation, runtime.gopanic does appear on the stack even for run-time panics.)
+   (In the current gc-go implementation, `runtime.gopanic` does appear on the stack even for run-time panics.)

 ## Proposal